 Primary Addison disease is caused by problems with the outer layer of the adrenal gland.
 This can happen slowly over time.

-Addison disease is most often caused when the immune system attacks the gland.
+Addison disease is most often caused by the immune system attacking the gland.
 It is not known why this happens.

 - Cytomegalovirus (CMV) infection

 - Bleeding in the glands—may happen because of blood thinning drugs or shock

 - Genetic problems or birth defects that make it hard for the glands to work the right way

 Secondary Addison disease can be caused by harm to the pituitary gland.
 This gland sends hormones that control the adrenal gland.

 This disease may also happen when a person has taken corticosteroids for a long time and then stops.

 - Be very tired